-Milk products to include in Milk Day festivities
+Milk products to include in National Milk Day festivities

 - Cheese Made from milk that is heated, cheese consists of adding cultures and enzymes, then allowing the mixture to ferment to yield a tasty snack.
 Pungent or tangy, hard or soft, white or blue, cheese is part of almost every culture on earth.

 - Ice Cream Mentioned above, ice cream is made from milk (or its heavier friend, cream) that is churned while cold to produce a yummy treat.
 It’s an especially favorite treat for children in the summertime.

 - Butter A tasty option to spread on toast or use in baking, butter is a staple in almost every kitchen.

 - Cream Add some to coffee in the morning or whip it up to create a sweet topping for desserts.

 - Milk Shakes This delicious treat combines the best of two milk products: milk and ice cream.
 Blend it up in a blender, add some flavored syrup and tuck in a wide straw to make an easy-peasy glass of yummy goodness.
 (Of course, adding in fruit or candies increases the delicious taste options!)

 Many people forget that milk doesn’t only come from cows!
 Goats also offer a significant source of milk, especially for making cheese as well as some body products.

 Also, some people tend to avoid milk due to dairy issues.
 Sometimes milk allergies or lactose intolerance can cause troubles when drinking milk.
 But those things don’t have to rain on the milk parade!